-SPE automatically provides Business Travel Accident Insurance equal to two times your insured earnings, subject to a minimum of \$100,000 and a maximum of \$2,000,000, in the event you should die in an accident while traveling on company business.
+SPE provides a Business Travel Accident Insurance benefit equal to three times your annual compensation, up to a maximum benefit of \$1,000,000, in the event you suffer certain accidental injuries or if you die in an accident while traveling on company business.
+Spouses are covered for \$25,000 and dependent children for \$5,000.
 That means you have 24-hour protection while traveling on SPE business away from your ordinary place of work.
 Your beneficiary designation for Life and Accidental Death and Dismemberment (AD&D) Insurance applies to this coverage as well.

-In addition, the plan pays you a benefit if you should suffer a severe physical loss while traveling on company business.
-You'll receive a percentage of your coverage as follows if the loss is suffered as a direct result of and within one year of the accident:
+The plan also pays you a benefit if you should suffer a severe physical loss while traveling on company business.
+You'll receive a percentage of your coverage as follows if the loss is suffered as a direct result of and within 365 days of the accident:

 Loss Percentage of the Coverage Amount Paid

 Life 100%

-Both hands or both feet 100%
+Two or more hands or feet 100%

 Sight in both eyes 100%

-One hand and one foot 100%

-One hand and the sight in one eye 100%

-One foot and the sight in one eye 100%
+One hand or one foot and the sight in one eye 100%

+Speech and hearing (in both ears) 100%

+Quadriplegia 100%

+Paraplegia 75%

+Hemiplegia 50%

 One hand or one foot 50%

+Sight in one eye 50%

+Speech 50%

+Hearing (in both ears) 50%

 Thumb and index finger on the same hand 25%

+Coma 1% of the Principal Sum payable for 11 months; lump sum 100% payable in 12 th month

 Loss of a hand or foot means completely severed at or above the wrist or ankle joint.
-Loss of sight means total irrevocable loss of sight.
+Loss of sight means total irrevocable loss of sight of one eye.

 The plan covers any accident that occurs while you're traveling or making a short stay away from your normal work location and in the course of authorized business for the company.
-This coverage is limited to a 250-mile radius of your original business destination and cannot exceed three days of travel.
+A short stay is an authorized business trip lasting less than 60 days.